01-edu/ai-starter/content/objects-around/README.md

 #### **`Prompt Example`**:

-- Can you help me visualize a JavaScript object with the following properties: `name`, `age`, `hasEnergy``?
+- Can you help me visualize a JavaScript object with the following properties: `name`, `age`, `hasEnergy`?

 ### Instructions

 #### Task 1:

-Let's declare a variable `myRobot` which has an object as its value with 3 properties.
+Declare a variable `myRobot` and assign it an object with the following properties:

-1. A `name` property of `myRobot`'s name as a String
+1. A `name` property representing `myRobot`'s name as a string.
-2. An `age` property of `myRobot`'s age as a Number
+2. An `age` property representing `myRobot`'s age as a number.
-3. A `hasEnergy` property as a Boolean indicating if `myRobot` has dangerous features
+3. A `hasEnergy` property as a boolean indicating whether `myRobot` has energy.

 #### Task 2:

-We will provide a `robot` variable of type object just like the one you did in the previous task.
+We will provide a `robot` variable of type object, similar to the one you created in the previous task.

-Your job will be to decompose each property into its own variable:
+Your task is to decompose each property into its own variable:

 - Define a `name` variable with the value of the `name` property of the `robot` variable.
-- Same for `age`.
+- Do the same for `age`.
-- And same for `hasEnergy`.
+- And do the same for `hasEnergy`.